-The Schwalbe Pro One Tubeless is a brand new 2016 model year tire, it should be available for sale later this year.
-The Pro One Tubeless isn't just a slightly improved version of the original One Tubeless, but a completely new design.
+The Schwalbe Pro One Tubeless is a brand new 2016 model year tire; it should be available for sale later this year.
+The Pro One Tubeless isn't just a slightly improved version of the original One Tubeless, but an entirely new design.
 The Pro One is 25% lighter and now carries the Tubeless-Easy batch, this means it requires 20 ml of tire sealant to make the tire seal.
-Schwalbe sent me a pair of these to test, they must be certain the tires are fast!
+Schwalbe sent me a pair of these to test; they must be certain the tires are fast!

 Although the original One Tubeless (review) already has a very low rolling resistance, I was never really a fan of it.
 I always felt the tire was too heavy and didn't make it worthwhile to switch to a tubeless set up.
 Total wheel weight and rolling resistance were very close to the normal One V-Guard (review).
 You also lost the option to fit latex tubes (Schwalbe One comparison) to reduce rolling resistance and weight even more.

 To make it possible to decrease the weight by 25%, Schwalbe now uses a MicroSkin construction.
 This new MicroSkin fabric is applied from bead to bead and takes care of sealing the tire at the very high pressures used in road bike tires.
 It also guarantees high-pressure stability and improves cut resistance.
 With this new construction also comes the Tubeless-Easy part and the requirement to use 20 ml of tire sealant.